yfujiki/WhatToHideInNavigationController/README.md

     setNeedsUpdateOfHomeIndicatorAutoHidden()
 ```

+You need to call `setNeedsUpdateOfHomeIndicatorAutoHidden()` for rendering to occur.

+## `UINavigationBar`
-### `UINavigationBar.prefersLargeTitle`
+### `prefersLargeTitle`
 You set `self.navigationController?.navigationBar.prefersLargeTitles = true` and scroll up and down the table view.
 When you scroll up, you will see small navigation bar, and large navigation bar on scrolling down.
+This is technically not hiding anything, but thought is relevant.